-Cash and Cash Equivalents
+Cash, Cash Equivalents and Restricted Cash

-Cash and cash equivalents at December 27, 2014 and December 28, 2013 included cash on-hand and money market instruments that are highly liquid investments.
+Cash and cash equivalents at December 26, 2015 and December 27, 2014 included cash on-hand and money market instruments that are highly liquid investments.
+Cash and cash equivalents are carried at cost, which approximates fair value.